lambits/DORM/README.md

 ### What does it do?
 Something

+### What's with the name?
+It stands for DOOM README.

 ### Why did you make it?
 Long story (*psst there's a comment in index.html*)